MicrosoftDocs/powerapps-docs/powerapps-docs/developer/component-framework/create-custom-controls-using-pcf.md

 ## Build your component

-To build the component project, open the project folder in Visual Studio Code and use the (Ctrl-Shift-B) command, then select the build options.
+To build the component project, open the project folder (folder that contains package.json) in Visual Studio Code and use the (Ctrl-Shift-B) command, then select the build options.
 Alternatively, you can also build the component quickly using the `npm run build` command in the Developer Command Prompt for VS 2017 window.

 > [!TIP]
 > To debug the component during or after the build operation, see [Debug a custom component](debugging-custom-controls.md).